threefoldtech/info_grid/src/terraform/resources/terraform_qsfs_on_full_vm.md

 mount -t virtiofs qsfs /qsfs
 ```

+***

-## Debugging:
+## Debugging

+During deployment, you might encounter the following error when using mount command:

-### Error: `mount: /qsfs: wrong fs type, bad option, bad superblock on qsfs3, missing codepage or helper program, or other error.` when using mount command.
+`mount: /qsfs: wrong fs type, bad option, bad superblock on qsfs3, missing codepage or helper program, or other error.`

 - **Explanations**: Most likely you typed a wrong qsfs deployment/disk name that not matched with the one from qsfs deployment.
-  - **Solution**: Double check your terraform file, and make sure the name you are using as qsfs deployment/disk name is match the one you are try to mount on your VM.
+- **Solution**: Double check your terraform file, and make sure the name you are using as qsfs deployment/disk name is matching the one you are trying to mount on your VM.